 What Else You Should Know

-- If multiple items overdraw your account on the same day, each item will be assessed an appropriate Overdraft Fee of $25 or a Return Fee of $27.
+- The $25 Overdraft Fee is lower than the fee that is charged if a check is returned as unpaid.
+If multiple items overdraw your account on the same day, each item will be assessed an appropriate Overdraft Fee of $25 or a Return Fee of $27.
 All fees and charges will be included as part of the Overdraft Privilege limit amount.
-Your account may become overdrawn in excess of the Overdraft Privilege limit amount as a result of a fee.
+Your account may become overdrawn in excess of the Overdraft Privilege limit amount because of a fee.

-- Giving us your consent to pay every day debit card and ATM overdrafts may result in you incurring Overdraft Fees for transactions that we would otherwise be required to pay without assessing an Overdraft Fee.
-However, this would allow us to authorize transactions up to the amount of your Overdraft Privilege limit and may also help you avoid overdrafts in excess of your available funds that could result in restriction of your debit card.
+- Giving us your consent to pay every day debit card and ATM overdrafts on your consumer account may result in you incurring Overdraft Fees for transactions that we would otherwise be required to pay without assessing an Overdraft Fee.
+However, this would allow us to authorize transactions up to the amount of your Overdraft Privilege limit and may also help you avoid overdrafts in excess of your available balance that could result in restriction or suspension of your debit card.

 - Except as described in this letter, Jacksonville Savings Bank will not pay items if your account does not contain available funds (including the Overdraft Privilege limit) to cover the item(s) and the amount of any fee(s).

-- Overdraft Privilege limits of up to $800 are available for eligible Personal Checking accounts opened at least 30 days in good standing and up to $OD Limit-Business for eligible Business Checking accounts opened at 30 days in good standing.
+- Overdraft Privilege limits of up to $800 are available for eligible Personal Checking accounts opened at least 30 days in good standing and up to $1500.00 for eligible Business Checking accounts opened at 30 days in good standing.

 - Overdraft Privilege is not a line of credit; it is a discretionary overdraft service that can be withdrawn at any time without prior notice.